Steef3/NMAP_COPY/README.md

 ### Port_Scan.py
 This is the main program.
 Run this.
+### modules_to_install
+These modules are required to run the program.
+Run this to install all modules at once.
 ### ports.txt
 This is a list of ports that can be used to define which ports to scan.
 ### ips.txt